'Reported sightings' of missing musician Hamish Kilgour

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The prominent 'Dunedin sound' musician, who co-founded The Clean, was last seen at Palms Shopping Mall in Christchurch on Sunday.
+The prominent 'Dunedin sound' musician, who co-founded The Clean, was last seen at The Palms shopping mall in Christchurch on Sunday.

 Police now say they are "following lines of enquiry" after "a number of reported sightings."